edthena/policies/privacy.md

-Notwithstanding the foregoing, we will not make any material changes to this Privacy Policy that relate to the collection or use of Student Data without first giving notice to the School and providing a choice before Student Data is used in a materially different manner than was disclosed when the information was collected.
+Notwithstanding the foregoing, we will not make any material changes to this Privacy Policy that relate to the collection or use of Student Data without first giving notice to the School, via email or another notification method of our choosing, and providing a choice before Student Data is used in a materially different manner than was disclosed when the information was collected.

 ### 9. Contact Us